Sleepy John Estes: Death

 In 1991, Estes was posthumously inducted into the Blues Hall of Fame.

 Legacy

 Led Zeppelin's lead singer, Robert Plant, named Estes as one of his earliest influences.
 Bob Dylan mentioned Estes in the sleeve notes for his album Bringing It All Back Home (1965).
 Estes's song "Milk Cow Blues" is the model for Dylan's "From a Buick 6" from Highway 61 Revisited.
 In an interview in 1970 published in Lennon Remembers, John Lennon recalled of the Beatles' early days that "We were all listening to Sleepy John Estes and all that in art school, like everybody else."

-Estes's former two-room home is on display in Brownsville, Tennessee, USA alongside Tina Turner's Flagg Grove School and museum.
+Estes's former two-room home is on display in Brownsville, Tennessee, U.S. alongside Tina Turner's Flagg Grove School and museum.